A note from Marius Mihalec, founder of GenticFlow.

 At Pulseway, we believed in “Making IT Heroes.”
 It was the right answer for its era.

 Two gaps kept showing up.
 The diagnosis gap: the tools could tell you a disk was at 95%, but not why, and not whether this one mattered.
 The judgment gap: even when you knew what was wrong, deciding what to do about it took longer than doing it.
-The thinking was the bottleneck, not the fixing.
-What changed is simple: the missing brain now exists.
+The casework was the bottleneck, not the fixing.
+What changed is simple: the missing assistant now exists.
 After all those years of shipping eyes and hands, I left to build it.

 I spent a career pushing against that ceiling.
 AI-native founders know the new; they don’t yet know the existing.
 RMM-native builders know the existing; they don’t yet trust the new.
 We’re building at that collision.
 That’s where the interesting products live.